zen0bit/awesome-stars/topics.md

 ## termux

+- [LinuxDroidMaster/Termux-Desktops](https://github.com/LinuxDroidMaster/Termux-Desktops) - Collection of scripts to launch Desktops with audio in Termux X11 and how to use hardware acceleration
 - [RohitKushvaha01/ReTerminal](https://github.com/RohitKushvaha01/ReTerminal) - A Simple Android Terminal Emulator
 - [sabamdarif/termux-desktop](https://github.com/sabamdarif/termux-desktop) - Install a full Linux desktop environment on your Android device with Termux X11 ( VNC optional) and also enable hardware acceleration
 - [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
 And more hacking tools!
 For termux.